tmohammad78/frontend-configuration/nginx/frontend-proxy/README.md

 This is sample project for practice reverse proxy

 I have React and Vue application and a main project that responsible for reverse proxing .
+If you want see app: http://localhost:80

 React App: <br />
-This project exposed on 8081 port, you can access to it with : http://localhost:80/react-app/
+This project exposed on 8081 port, you can access to it with : http://localhost:81/react-app/

 Vue App: <br />
-This project exposed on 8082 port , you can access to it with : http://localhost:80/vue-app/
+This project exposed on 8082 port , you can access to it with : http://localhost:82/vue-app/

 For Running
 ```